SystemsApproach/tcpcc/intro.rst

-no awareness of flows or applications, so they simply accepted packets as they arrived, placed them in a queue whenever the outbound link capacity was less than the arrival rate, served the queue by the FIFO discipline, and dropped arriving packets if they queue was full ("tail-drop").
+no awareness of flows or applications, so they simply accepted packets as they arrived, placed them in a queue whenever the outbound link capacity was less than the arrival rate, served the queue by the FIFO discipline, and dropped arriving packets if their queue was full ("tail-drop").
 This is still the most common form of queuing today; we will discuss other approaches to queuing including *Active Queue Management* in a later chapter.